onfido/onfido-android-sdk/README.md

 ### Overriding the hook

-In order to expose a user's progress through the SDK an hook method must be overridden using `OnfidoConfig.Builder`.
+In order to expose a user's progress through the SDK, a hook method must be overridden using `OnfidoConfig.Builder`.
 You can do this when initializing the Onfido SDK.
 For example:

 Java:
 ```java